 Reproducibility Among Unreached People Groups

 This is especially true among those who desire to share the gospel of Jesus Christ with unreached people groups.
-The question becomes, how is reproducibility accomplished?
-This is a question I have been wrestling with for the past few months in New York City while being trained at International Project’s Equip missionary training program.
+The question then: how do we accomplish reproducibility?
+This is a question I have been wrestling with for the past few months in New York City while being trained in the Equip missionary training program.

-I think that it is safe to say that since God has a plan to reach every nation with the gospel message of Jesus, it is acceptable to imitate Him by having a plan ourselves.
-This can be said so long as our plan is submitted to the will of God the Father who is implementing His mission through the church.
+I think it is safe to say that since God has a plan to reach every nation with the gospel message of Jesus, it is acceptable to imitate him by having a plan ourselves.
+As our plan submits to the will of God the Father, he implements his mission through the church.

-His will is above and beyond our own and His heart is bigger than ours will ever be for those who don’t know Him.
+His will is above and beyond our own and his heart is bigger than ours will ever be for those who do not know him.
 With many different cultures and languages around the world, approaching different people groups with the gospel message can look very different across the board.

 The message never changes, but may be more effectively communicated via different methodologies.
 For example, some people groups around the world are oral learners.
-It would be unwise to drop off hundreds of Bibles to a people group that doesn’t read or potentially even have their own written language.
+It would be unwise to drop off hundreds of Bibles to a people group that does not read or potentially even have their own written language.

 In this situation, sharing the gospel orally and in story form may be more effective.
 Some people groups are very communal and make decisions as a community instead of on a one to one basis like many people from western nations.
-In this situation, sharing the gospel in large naturally formed groups among the community where the Scriptures can be discussed may work best.
+In this situation, sharing the gospel in large, natural groups in the community may work best.

-There are countless of numbers of approaches that can be used to share the gospel, depending on the context of the situation and community.
+With countless approaches to share the gospel, it all depends on the context of the situation and community.
 I have been learning about some of these methodologies at Equip.
-The goal of each methodology is ultimately to see Jesus come to be loved by those who don’t know Him yet.
-Each methodology also hopes to be reproducible in order that the church expands to all nations.
-However, I have come to realize that it isn’t the methodology itself that accomplishes this.
-It’s the Holy Spirit.
+The goal of each methodology includes seeing those who do not know him yet come to love Jesus.
+Each methodology also hopes to be reproducible so that the church expands to all nations.
+However, I have come to realize it is not the methodology itself that accomplishes this.
+It is the Holy Spirit.

 May the Lord guide our ministries towards the most contextualized and applicable methodology where the gospel of Jesus is accepted, responded to and reproducibility occurs as disciples or all nations are made.